-- Work in partnership with service users and partners to commission coordinated, effective services and solutions that will prevent or delay escalating support and service needs. - Continue to support the Personal Care and Support Framework to supply support in the home and in the community for people aged over 65, people with a learning disability and people with a mental health issue to ensure personalised support is provided that seeks to increase levels of independence and access to services enabling people to remain in their home. - Support re-ablement services which provide intensive social care support aimed at maximising independence, health and wellbeing especially following a period in hospital to enable people to return to their homes. - Identify housing solutions for adults with mental health needs, learning disabilities, autism and behaviours that challenge to return to Peterborough from out of area assessment and treatments. - Maximise the opportunity of independent living with the installation and use of Assistive Technology in every setting. - Explore opportunities to provide specialist registered accommodation for people whose needs are so complex that they cannot be met within a community based environment, to reduce the use of registered care placements because of the lack of appropriate accommodation and support. - Work with Registered Providers and private landlords to ensure a range of local accommodation options are available to promote best outcomes for people on the autism spectrum, with a learning disability, mental health illness or a physical or sensory disability.
+- Work in partnership with service users and partners to commission coordinated, effective services and solutions that will prevent or delay escalating support and service needs. - Continue to support the Personal Care and Support Framework to supply support in the home and in the community for people aged over 65, people with a learning disability and people with a mental health issue to ensure personalised support is provided that seeks to increase levels of independence and access to services enabling people to remain in their home. - Support reablement services which provide intensive social care support aimed at maximising independence, health and wellbeing especially following a period in hospital to enable people to return to their homes. - Identify housing solutions for adults with mental health needs, learning disabilities, autism and behaviours that challenge to return to Peterborough from out of area assessment and treatments. - Maximise the opportunity of independent living with the installation and use of Assistive Technology in every setting. - Broaden the range of independent living with the expansion of the Shared Lives Scheme that supports people to live in the community from every client group. - Explore opportunities to provide specialist registered accommodation for people whose needs are so complex that they cannot be met within a community based environment, to reduce the use of registered care placements because of the lack of appropriate accommodation and support. - Work with Registered Providers and private landlords to ensure a range of local accommodation options are available to promote best outcomes for people on the autism spectrum, with a learning disability, mental health illness or a physical or sensory disability. - Work with providers to re-model under used residential home accommodation for people with a learning disability and encourage the conversion to supported living accommodation. - Encourage the provision of and access to crisis accommodation and a complex care facility for people with complex mental health needs as an alternative to hospital admission. - Support the policy in the emerging Local Plan seeking the provision of dwellings as accessible and adaptable designed to Category 2 of Part M of the Building Regulations 2015. - Support the policy in the emerging Local Plan seeking the provision of a proportion of dwellings as wheelchair user homes designed to Category 3 of Part M of the Building Regulations 2015 on identified new housing sites. - Work with private sector partners to encourage the provision of additional residential and nursing care accommodation to increase the current provision in Peterborough to meet growing demand for this accommodation.

-- Work with providers to re-model under used residential home accommodation for people with a learning disability and encourage the conversion to supported living accommodation. - Encourage the provision of and access to crisis accommodation and a complex care facility for people with complex mental health needs as an alternative to hospital admission. - Support the policy in the emerging Local Plan seeking the provision of dwellings as accessible and adaptable designed to Category 2 of Part M of the Building Regulations 2015. - Support the policy in the emerging Local Plan seeking the provision of a proportion of dwellings as wheelchair user homes designed to Category 3 of Part M of the Building Regulations 2015 on identified new housing sites. - Work with private sector partners to encourage the provision of additional residential and nursing care accommodation to increase the current provision in Peterborough to meet growing demand for this accommodation. - Monitor the demand for extra care accommodation and sheltered accommodation to ensure that any increased level of need is identified at an early stage to provide sufficient timing for additional facilities to be developed. - Work with Registered Providers to ensure that sheltered accommodation is fit for purpose and fully utilised by those with the greatest need. - Support the provision of accommodation for Gypsy & Travellers in line with the findings of the emerging Gypsy & Traveller Needs Assessment review.
+- Monitor the demand for extra care accommodation and sheltered accommodation to ensure that any increased level of need is identified at an early stage to provide sufficient timing for additional facilities to be developed. - Work with Registered Providers to ensure that sheltered accommodation is fit for purpose and fully utilised by those with the greatest need. - Support the provision of accommodation for Gypsy & Travellers in line with the findings of the emerging Gypsy & Traveller Needs Assessment review.